Where can you eat well in Neanderland?

 The menu concludes with a selection of cheeses from the Windrather organic farms with apricot confit or fig mustard and fruit bread, a baba au rhum with confit spice pineapple, mango sorbet, kaffir lime, green curry and coconut and finally espresso with a selection of Christmas cookies.

-If you do not want to enjoy eight courses, you can also order in Haus Stemberg from the day ticket whose prices are in the moderate range: for a Sauerbraten with red cabbage you pay 27, - Euro.
-A Wiener Schnitzel of veal with cranberries and potato-cucumber salad costs 24,50 Euro, a small portion of 19,50 Euro.
+If you don't want to enjoy eight courses, you can also order from the daily specials at Haus Stemberg, which are moderately priced: a Sauerbraten with apple-red cabbage costs €27.
+A Wiener Schnitzel of veal loin with cranberries and potato and cucumber salad costs €24,50, and a small portion costs €19,50.

 Our conclusion: you can eat well in Neanderland in Haus Stemberg, which offers the finest enjoyment in a hospitable ambience.
 It's also available at prices that everyone can afford.
 There's only one thing you should do.
 Reserve a table!
 Because Haus Sternberg is popular in the region.
 Many of the guests are already reserving a table for their next visit.